-- One of the best bits about being a student is the discounts loads of retailers offer you.
-Make sure you always ask in shops if student discounts are available as many do not advertise them.
+- One of the best bits about being a student are the discounts loads of retailers offer you.
+You can ask in shops if student discounts are available as many do not advertise them.

 - Share costs with friends.
 Divide up the expenses, you don't need four of everything

 - You can also get together with friends to cook meals - cooking in bulk often helps to save the pennies.
 Check out the recipe section for some cheap and tasty ideas.